yityler/Algoverse-AI-Research/results/hmmt25_deepseek/deepconf_pkls/README.md

 where the online wave never ran, which is where the two must agree by construction.
 See "SC@16, computed from DeepConf's own warmup traces" in [../README.md](../README.md).

-## Why they are here

-Tyler is combining these 16 warmup paths per question with a separate SC@32 run to form a plain majority vote over all 32 paths per question.
-That needs the per-path answers and token counts, which the summary tables do not carry.

-Note that these warmup traces share the DeepConf run's sampling stream; they are not an independent SC draw.
-Any vote combining them with a separate run should say so.